Before you add a WatchGuard AP to your network, it is important to understand the requirements and limitations of the AP.

 - You cannot locate WatchGuard APs behind a NAT firewall.

-- The WatchGuard Gateway Wireless Controller is designed to manage multiple WatchGuard APs.
-If you experience management performance issues as you add more APs to your network, you can use another Gateway Wireless Controller on another Firebox to manage these APs.
+- The WatchGuard Gateway Wireless Controller is designed to manage up to 20 WatchGuard APs.
+If you experience management performance issues as you add more APs to your network, you can use the Gateway Wireless Controller on another Firebox to manage these APs.

 Features not Supported by Local Managed APs